infracanophile/shadow-build-example/README.md

 ```
 lein run -m build/dev-repl
 ```
 Open the ```demo.html``` in a browser.
-The running process acts like a REPL and will execute the compiled input in the browser if one is connected.
+The running `lein` process acts like a REPL and will execute the compiled input in the browser if one is connected.

+`(build/dev-repl)` is just a function so you can either use it in a Cursive `clojure.main` REPL or emacs `inf-clojure` to get a CLJS REPL. nREPL is not supported at the moment.

 Compile code once
 ```